ucsb/campus-cloud-docs/docs/bestpractices/servicecatalog.md

 ### [Simple VPC with Campus Connectivity](#VPC)
   * This Product will create a simple VPC with allocated private IP space.

-This Product provides connectivity between the account and back to campus via a Transit Gateway (TG) and supports VPN connectivity as needed.
+This Product provides connectivity between the account and back to campus via a Transit Gateway (TGW) and supports VPN connectivity as needed.
 Not only does this save the time and configuration to set up a VPC independently, but the costs of the NAT Gateways and VPN are a shared service instead of per account.

+Feb 2024 added support for "xlarge" VPC sizes supporting 256 IP addresses.

 Description of the VPC Families offered: